Dome: East Asian domes

 During the Three Kingdoms period (220–280), the "cross-joint dome" (siyuxuanjinshi) was developed under the Wu and Western Jin dynasties south of the Yangtze River, with arcs building out from the corners of a square room until they met and joined at the center.
 These domes were stronger, had a steeped angle, and could cover larger areas than the relatively shallow cloister vaults.
 Over time, they were made taller and wider.
 There were also corbel vaults, called diese, although these are the weakest type.
-Some tombs of the Song Dynasty (960–1279) have beehive domes.
+Some tombs of the Song dynasty (960–1279) have beehive domes.

+The Seokguram Grotto (751), built in the Korean city of Gyeongju during the Unified Silla period, includes a domed chamber 7.2 meters wide covering a statue of the Buddha.
+The dome is made from blocks of granite, with the flat cap of the dome decorated with a lotus flower motif.
+The dome is unique in north-east Asia.

+The Buddhism monastery Baoguo near Ningbo has three domes dated to 1013.
+The Daoist monastery Yongle Gong in Shanxi has domes in its Hall of the Three Purities, from the 13th century.

+The Fenghuang Mosque in Hangzhou has three domes along its back wall dating to the Yuan dynasty.
+The central dome is 8 meters in diameter and covered by an octagonal roof.
+The north and south flanking domes are 6.8 meters and 7.2 meters wide, respectively, and covered by hexagonal roofs.
+The zones of transition under the domes use a tiered system similar to muqarnas or the corner bracketing found in Chinese temples.